zichunzhao/zichunzhao.github.io/index.md

 My name is Zichun Zhao and I am a PhD student in Economics at [McMaster University] (https://socialsciences.mcmaster.ca/people/zhao-zichun) .

-You can use the [editor on GitHub](https://github.com/zichunzhao/zichunzhao.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [McMaster University](https://github.com/zichunzhao/zichunzhao.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 My research interests are in Health Economics and Econometrics.